jiayuzhou/CSE491-2016Fall/README.md

 be subject to disciplinary action through the Student Judicial Affairs office.

 ## Acknowledgement
-The preparation of this course has benefited from CPTS 483 at Washington State University (Instructor: Dr. Shuiwang Ji), CSE 591 (Dr. Jieping Ye) and CSE 575 (Dr. Hanghang Tong) at Arizona State University.
+The preparation of this course has benefited from CPTS 483 at Washington State University (Instructor: Dr. Shuiwang Ji), CSE 591 (Dr. Jieping Ye now in UMich) and CSE 575 (Dr. Hanghang Tong) at Arizona State University.